heejai70/swcerti/README.md

-# swcerti
-* SW Certification for Java
+# SW Certification for Java
 ## Algorithm